How Can Medications Negatively Impact Your Oral Health?

 Medication-induced dry mouth is an uncomfortable side effect that impacts many older adults.
 By definition, dry mouth (xerostomia) is an oral condition when the salivary glands in the mouth do not produce enough saliva to keep the mouth wet.

-Although, saliva is essential for cavity protection because it repairs tooth enamel through remineralization and washes out plaque bacteria.
-As the production of saliva decreases, oral dryness is more likely to occur, which can result in decay or tooth loss.
+Saliva is essential for cavity protection because it repairs tooth enamel through remineralization and washes out plaque bacteria.
+However, as the production of saliva decreases, oral dryness is more likely to occur, which can result in decay or tooth loss.

 There are thousands of everyday medications that can cause dry mouth.
 Although, the most common prescriptions that may result in xerostomia include the following: